 There are also a limited number of lockable cabinets in 210 and 220 Jacobs, with shelves and trays, available to current instructors; please contact Joey Gottbrath if you would like to use one of these cabinets.

-GSIs can hold office hours in 210, 220, and 310 Jacobs Hall during our general operating hours, when the rooms are not otherwise occupied.
-Please check the building schedule, then contact Amy Dinh with your reqested time (note that office hours have non-exclusive use of classroom space).
+GSIs can hold office hours in 10C, 210, 220, and 310 Jacobs Hall during our general operating hours, when the rooms are not otherwise occupied.
+Please check the building schedule, then contact Tyshon Rogers with your requested time (note that office hours have non-exclusive use of classroom space).

 Brainstorming and lo-fi prototyping materials, such as post-it notes, scissors, markers, and tape, are available for use by all classes.
 Materials are located on rolling metal carts in all three of the teaching studios (210, 220, and 310 Jacobs).